softwarefactory-project/sf-docs/docs/contributor/contributor.rst

 Note that you can use LOCAL_REPO_PATH to include your changes.

-This scenario take around 60 minutes to execute.
+This scenario completes in about 60 minutes.

 Upgrade test
 ............

-The *upgrade* scenario simulates an update from the previous released version of Software Factory and the current development version.
+The *upgrade* scenario simulates an upgrade from the last released version of Software Factory to the current development version.

-The scenario is:
+The scenario runs like this:

-* Install and deploy the last released of SF
+* Install and deploy the latest release of Software Factory
-* Run serverspec validation
+* Run the serverspec validation tests
 * Provision data
-* Run the upgrade
+* Upgrade the instance to the current development version
-* Check provisionned data
+* Check the provisioned data
 * Run heath-check playbooks
 * Run functional tests